-Worried that unrealistic beauty standards are all your child sees on their screens?
+Worried that all your daughter ever sees in magazines and on screen are unrealistic images of ‘perfect’ women?
 Our fun activity plan will let you both give the stereotypes a makeover.

-Young people are under ever-increasing pressure to look ‘perfect’.
-It’s enough to make any mom anxious.
-“I find it worrying that there is little diversity in the culture aimed at tweens and teens,” says Gill, mom to Kirsty, 13, and Natalie, 11.
-“I’m crying out for some better role models for my daughters, because there comes a time when a teenager takes more notice of what they see on the TV and online.”
+Young girls are under ever-increasing pressure to look 'perfect'.
+It’s enough to make any mum anxious.
+"I find it worrying that there is little diversity in the culture aimed at tweens and teens," says Gill, mum to Kirsty, 13, and Natalie, 11.
+"I’m crying out for some better role models for my daughters because there comes a time when a teenager takes more notice of what they see on the TV and online."

-That’s why we’ve put together an action checklist to help you challenge the stereotypes.
+That’s why we’ve put together an action checklist to challenge the stereotypes.